myoortcloud/edx-platform/docs/en_us/course_authors/source/developing_course/course_sections.rst

 Scheduled
 ==========

-A section that is scheduled for release on a future date is not visible to students.
-Regardless of the state of content within the section, the entire section is not visible to students.
+A section that is scheduled for release on a future date will not visible to students until after the release date.
+Regardless of the state of content within the section, the entire section will not visible to students.

 The following example shows how an section in the Scheduled state is displayed in the outline: